 Please note: This course does not meet the Pennsylvania Board of Nursing's requirements for Child Abuse reporting.
 For our Pennsylvania-approved course, please click here.

-If you are licensed in New York you must contact NursingCE.com's Customer Support to receive an official NYS completion certificate.
+If you are licensed in New York you must contact NursingCE.com's Customer Support to receive an official NYS completion certificate after you complete your purchase for the contact hours.
 Please contact [email protected] or call 800-683-6758 after completing the post-course assessment.

 The purpose of this module is to provide comprehensive information pertaining to child maltreatment and intimate partner violence.

 At the completion of this module, you will be able to:

 - Describe national statistics associated with child maltreatment.